sirthomasbayes/SkyStem.CodeTest/README.md

  * Skystem.Challenge.App : DatabaseName=Skystem, ConfigName=SkystemDb
  * Both configurations use SQL authentication and connects as sa with password Password123

+After setting up IIS for Skystem.Challenge.App, documentation for API can be found @ /swagger

 ### Libraries used:

  * SimpleInjector : Tried it out for DI; I rather like it :)